The following is displayed while importing a file or opening the program:

 A. Open folder location mentioned above.

-B. Try to create a new folder or document in this folder.
+C. Next Create a new TEXT document called "ABC123.DAT" in this folder.

 Can user create a new folder and document in each of the 3 folders mentioned above?

 Yes - good, move on to next step